pnsn/eqMap/README.md

 #eqMap
-EqMap is a generic mapping utility for plotting, earthquakes, monitoring stations,  and polygons on a Google Map.
-The plugin uses Google Maps API V3 (API V2 is deprecated and will stop working on 5/19/2013).
+EqMap is a generic mapping utility for plotting, earthquakes, monitoring stations,  and polygons on a Leaflet Map.
+The plugin uses Leaflet V1.3.
 The plugin expects a JSON objects for the earthquakes and stations, and KML files for all polygons.
 The JSON objects need to served via web service; the KML files must be hosted on a public facing web server.

 ##Usage
 1. Copy javascripts/eqMapConfigExample.js to javascripts/eqMapConfig.js (This file is gitignored)
 2. Point browser to one of the example html files*
-3. Get an API key at https://developers.google.com/maps/documentation/javascript/tutorial#api_key
+3. If you are using the X-Section Plot, Get an API key for the Elevation Service at https://developers.google.com/maps/documentation/javascript/elevation
 4. Once you create your own templates add your API Key

-<code> &lt;script src="https://www.google.com/jsapi?key=YOUR_KEY_HERE.js" type="text/javascript"&gt; </script></code>
+<code> &lt;script src="https://www.google.com/jsapi?key=" type="text/javascript"&gt; </script></code>

 *By default the example files use PNSN event and station data, a PNSN boundary KML file and a S. California fault KML file.

 The plugin is called by:
 <pre><code>